 Therefore, when looking to steal feature snippets from competitors, search for content which falls into one of these three categories.
 When revisiting your posts, ensure your content is as evergreen as possible – and don’t forget to frequently make amendments to the content where needed to maximise chances of winning a featured snippet.

-- Find keywords that your blog posts are ranking for in the top 10 in the SERP
+1. Find all the keywords your blog is ranking for in the top 10 on the SERP.

-Carefully look at your competitors title – how is it formatted?
-Is it numbered, short, long?
-Can you steal it?
+💡 Look at your competitors title – is it numbered, short, long?
+Can you make yours similar / better?

-Where is their featured snippet it the article?
-If it is near the top, you may want to move the section up in your own blog post to help Google understand your post and crawl.
+💡 Where is the answer used in the featured snippet placed within the article?
+If it is near the top, you may want to move the answer up in your own blog post too.